 Anyone studying aspects of computational physics may appreciate the backup of Imperial College's on-line computational physics course.
-Likewise, Hons students may appreciate these carefully presented notes on methods of mathematical physics.

 A good site to start from if you have an interest in chaos (and who doesn't) is Chaos at Maryland.
 Also, don't miss Julien C. Sprott's gallery of images of fractals, chaos demonstrations, strange attractors, julia sets and more from the University of Wisconsin.

 Not the usual kind of reference site for physics but anyone using spheres and spherical geometry in their thinking will appreciate this site on the geometry of the sphere.

 Stretching the meaning of the word 'useful', we couldn't resist including this site on prime numbers and another on an encyclopaedia of integer sequences.

 The EULER Project is a new resource aiming to be a one-stop search engine for mathematical resources on your chosen topic.

 Science magazine's topics are well worth looking at.

 Need to explain some science to schools and are wondering what different age groups might know?
 The American Association for the Advancement of Science has produced benchmarks for science literacy.